|'); document.write(''); //-->|

-Like the giant children in H.G.
+Much like the giant children in H.G.
 Wells' Food of the Gods, the Midwich Cuckoos consider themselves a different species altogether.
 Once threatened, they are dangerous competitors with humankind.
-Food of the Gods ends with a full war beginning between humans and giants, and Wyndham's book goes a lot farther than the movie in showing the military quarantine of Midwich.
-In both books, the idea seems to be that anything that lives will fight to survive and prevail over opposing species - "life will find a way" is really a variant of Dog Eat Dog.
+Food of the Gods ends with open war beginning between humans and giants, and Wyndham's book goes a lot farther than the movie in showing the military quarantine of Midwich.
+In both books, the idea seems to be that anything that lives will fight to survive and prevail over opposing species -- "life will find a way" is really a variant of Dog Eat Dog.
 4

-The film Village of the Damned has a remarkably solid beginning as it establishes the coming of the weird children.
+The remarkably calm beginning firmly establishes the coming of the weird children.
 The film's one unique visual gimmick was to superimpose glowing-irises over the eyes of the children as they use their telepathic powers to control humans.
-The necessity of freezing the frame results in beautiful static visuals with the staring children arranged in disturbing compositions ... visuals echoed in Bergman's Persona.
+The necessity of freezing the frame results in beautiful static visuals with the staring children arranged in disturbing compositions ... visuals echoed in Ingmar Bergman's Persona.
 5

-Village of the Damned has several brilliant strokes, like the use of expressionist imagery to illustrate the crumbling of Gordon Zellaby's defensive mental wall under the bombardment of the alien mind-probes.
+Village of the Damned employs silent-movie expressionist imagery to illustrate invisible psychological events, such as the crumbling of Gordon Zellaby's defensive mental wall under the bombardment of the alien mind-probes.
 There are also hints of terrifying sadism in the killings.
-The children cooly force adults to be witnesses as they force a man to crash his car, and his brother to blow his own head off.
+The children dispassionately force adults to be witnesses as they force a man to crash his car, and his brother to blow his own head off.
 The morbid slaughter committed by emotionless zombies has a stylized appeal that would soon be transferred to movie hit men (Lee Marvin in The Killers) and then become a cliché.

-The most powerful shock cut in the film is to Anthea plunging her arm into scalding water, accompanied by a James Bernard-like musical explosion.
+Poor Anthea Zellaby doesn't get much respect.
+Her husband is a wet noodle and her mystery child rejects her unequivocally.
+Then hubby goes and sacrifices himself without so much as consulting her first.
+So much for English motherhood.
+The most powerful shock cut in the film is to the sight of Anthea plunging her arm into scalding water, accompanied by a James Bernard-like musical explosion.
 Shelley flails violently; it's one of the few "female" traumas in the film.
-When the going gets tough the men abandon their spouses and go to the pub to drink ale and find solace in male bonding, all to some incongruous Ron Goodwin marching music.
+When the going gets tough the men abandon their spouses and go to the pub to find solace in ale and male bonding, all to some incongruous Ron Goodwin marching music.
 The equally uptight Hammer films didn't exploit the full range of female power either.

-An unintentional laugh (at least when I saw the film for the first time in 1970) comes when the Midwich women line up at an aid station to be told that they are all pregnant.
+An unintentional laugh (at least when I saw the film for the first time in 1970) comes when the women of Midwich queue up at an aid station to be told that they are all pregnant.
 Just as the idea that every Jill in town has the same problem, there's an abrupt cut to Zellaby's large German Shepherd dog.
 Gee, is the dog preggers too?
 Are there going to be little puppies running around with blonde wigs between their ears?

-The film keeps hinting that the Midwich children are aware of their status as spearheads for invasion, a fave theme of lowbudget Sci Fi that couldn't afford the effects needed to show full-scale alien invasions.
+The film keeps hinting that the Midwich children are aware of their status as spearheads for invasion, a fave theme of low-budget Sci Fi show for which full-scale alien invasions were out of reach, budget-wise.
 Zellaby's brainy kindergarten class avoids his probing questions about life on other planets, and the kids are soon a sealed-off conspiracy of the Them against Us variety.
-There's no ambiguity about the necessity of exterminating them.
-The only question is How.
+There's no question about the necessity of exterminating these little brainiacs.
+The only question is, How?

 In the book it's less clear what's going on.
-The Midwich children and the other attempted alien colonies around the world are less an invasion than the voluntad imperativa of another lifeform ... manifest destiny..
+The Midwich children and the other attempted alien colonies around the world are less an invasion than the voluntad imperativa of another life form... manifest destiny...
 Kudzu.
-Like the Boll Weevil lookin' for a home, these aliens are just spreading their seed around the galaxy, starting new colonies and outposts that not necessarily know their origin.
+Like the Boll Weevil lookin' for a home, these aliens are simply spreading their seed around the galaxy, starting new colonies and outposts that not necessarily know their origin.
 Every species of animal and race of man does this to the full limit of its capability.
-Wyndham's book maintains the ambiguity, whereas Village of the Damned falls back on the invasion idea, adding hints of "demonic evil" from human superstition - the disembodied eyes that appear to survive the fire.
+Wyndham's book maintains the ambiguity, whereas the movie falls back on the invasion idea, adding hints of "demonic evil" from human superstition: the disembodied eyes that appear to survive the fire.
 6

-Village of the Damned was competently filmed on the same village location seen in Hammer films like Die!
+Village of the Damned was competently filmed on the same village location seen in The Dirty Dozen and Hammer films like Die!
 Die!
-My Darling! and The Dirty Dozen, the one with the little race track-like rail around the triangular common.
+My Darling!
+It's the tiny village with the little race track-like rail around a triangular common.
 George Sanders clearly was interested in the intelligent story, for he plays it straight.
 Fantasy familiars Michael Gwynne and Laurence Naismith also lend solid credibility to the story.
-The standout is little Martin Stephens, who does a brilliant job acting out the visual David Zellaby with an intelligent poise far beyond his years.
-He's dubbed by the same (female?) voice talent as in The Innocents and a large part of his eerie character is conveyed by the precocious calculation in his voice.
-Children are so often dubbed in English movies, many seem to articulate their words too clearly.
+The standout is little Martin Stephens, who give David Zellaby an intelligent poise far beyond his years.
+He'd be even more precocious -- and creepy -- the next year in The Innocents.
+A large part of the film's eerie charge is conveyed by the precocious calculation in Stephen's voice.

 Warner's DVD of Village of the Damned is a beauty.
 The film has always been in good condition and this enhanced transfer only improves it.
 The edition includes a trailer and a good commentary from author Steve Haberman.
 He brings up several of the points mentioned above.
 Haberman's insights about the apocryphal English cut of the film are fascinating, as is his discussion of how the "blasphemy" issue stalled the movie's production for three years.